+1. Program Requirements 1. i i ogram Requirements

-Prog ram Requirements A. Is the applicant a tourism entity crated under s.
-288.1226, Florida Statutes? ☐ Yes ☐ No В. Does the applicant advertise and promote tourism and Fresh From Florida?
-If yes, provide details on how it advertises and promotes tourism and Fresh From Florida.
-Yes No (If additional space is needed, please attach a Word document with your entire answer.)
-C. Does the proposed award promote workforce and infrastructure on behalf of the disproportionately affected counties?
+- А Is the applicant a tourism entity crated under s.
+288.1226, Florida Statutes?
+Yes No - Does the applicant advertise and promote tourism and Fresh From Florida?
+If B. yes, provide details on how it advertises and promotes tourism and Fresh From Florida.
+Yes 0 s No --- -- ----

+(If additional space is needed, please attach a Word document with your entire answer.)

+С. Does the proposed award promote workforce and infrastructure on behalf of the disproportionately affected counties?
 If yes, describe how workforce and infrastructure is promoted on behalf of the disproportionately affected counties.
-Yes No (If additional space is needed, please attach a Word document with your entire answer.)
-D. Provide a detailed explanation of how the proposed award will connect to a broader economic recovery, diversification, enhancement of the disproportionately affected counties and/or enhancement of a targeted industry.
+Yes □ No

 (If additional space is needed, please attach a Word document with your entire answer.)

-E. Provide a detailed description of the quantitative evidence demonstrating how the proposed will promote: Economic recovery, Economic Diversification, Enhancement of the disproportionately affected counties, Enhancement of a Targeted Industry.
+D. Provide a detailed explanation of how the proposed award will connect to a economic recovery, diversification, enhancement broader of the disproportionately affected counties and/or enhancement of a targeted industry.

+(If additional space is needed, please attach а Word document with your entire answer.)

+- E Provide a detailed description of the quantitative evidence demonstrating how the proposed will promote:

+- Economic recovery,

+- Economic Diversification,

+- Enhancement of the disproportionately affected counties,

+- Enhancement of a Targeted Industry.

+(If additional space is needed, please attach a Word document with your entire answer.)

+- 2. Additional Information - A. Describe the advertising and promotion mediums and locations where the advertising and promotion will occur.

-(If additional space is needed, ple ase attach a Word document with y our entire answer.)
+(If additional space is needed, please attach a Word document with your entire answer.)